untangle/mfw_feeds/README.md

 packetd
 ```

-Packetd is running, but we aren't sending it any packets yet.
+Packetd is now running, but we aren't sending it any packets yet.
 From a
 seperate terminal, ssh in and run update\_rules to insert the iptables
 rules needed to start passing traffic to packetd: